decile-team/distil/README.md

 ```

 ## Mailing List
-To receive updates about distil and be a part of the community, join the Decile_DISTIL_Dev group.
+To receive updates about DISTIL and to be a part of the community, join the Decile_DISTIL_Dev group.
 ```
 https://groups.google.com/forum/#!forum/Decile_DISTIL_Dev/join
 ```